BowlingX/react-workshop/src/components/styling/css-modules/HoverButton.md

 ```

 Composing will automatically add the generated `class` of the source to our `className` property.
-So it will look something like this:
+So it will look like this:

 ```html
 <button class="HoverButton__hoverBtn_2WHP Button__btn_3hJv">button</button>